szorfein/dots/README.md

 # dots
 Dotfiles managed by [chezmoi](https://www.chezmoi.io/) and [pass](https://www.passwordstore.org/).
-Work only on distro linux including the installer:
+Work only on distro linux including the installer: ( tested on a clean install of Gentoo, Archlinux and Debian )
-+ `emerge`: Gentoo, Pentoo, no Funtoo because my dots require `systemd`.
++ `emerge`: Gentoo, Pentoo, no Funtoo because this require `systemd`.
 + `pacman`: Archlinux, Manjaro, Antergos, ArchBang,...
 + `apt-get`: Debian, Ubuntu, Kali, etc...